Coatlinchan: Monolith of Tláloc

-The work for the transfer of the monolith was delayed throughout 1963 and early 1964, during which time the population began to express their opposition to the transfer, mainly considering that would lose a tourist attraction and therefore the economy of the locality would suffer and also by considerations about the affectation to the rains that would bring its absence.
+The work of relocating the monolith was delayed throughout 1963 and early 1964, during which time the population began to express their opposition to the transfer, mainly considering the costs of losing tourism that benefitted the local economy but also the belief that its absence would affect local rainfall levels.

-With the imminence of the transfer, on February 23, 1964, the population rebelled, destroying the structures built to move it and deflating the tires of the trucks destined for the transfer.
-The government temporarily postponed the transfer, but on April 16 of the same year, it was supported by elements of the Mexican Army that occupied the population and prevented a new popular protest.
+With the transfer imminent, on February 23, 1964, many locals rebelled, destroying the structures built to move the monolith and deflating the tires of the trucks intended for the transfer.
+The government temporarily postponed the transfer, but on April 16 of the same year, it was supported by elements of the Mexican Army that occupied the town in order to prevent another protest.